michaelWuensch/BitBanana/docs/REGTEST.md

 7. If you are using an Android Studio Emulator, replace the IP address with `10.0.2.2`.
 If you are using an android phone, replace the IP address with the IP address of the computer running polar.
 8. Scroll down and make sure both Tor & Certificate verification are turned off.
 9. Have fun testing!

-Please note that connecting to regtest nodes will only work when building with debug build variant.

 [polar]: https://lightningpolar.com/